Skip to Main Content

 Upon creating your SquaredUp account, you’ll land in an empty workspace where you’re prompted to add a data source.
 For context, workspaces are where different teams can organize their data and knowledge across the tools they use, so feel free to leverage this organizational feature as you expand your monitoring.

-Once you've selected AWS Cloudwatch, you’ll be prompted to configure your data source by choosing a display name and inputting any other required information (API keys, domain URLs etc).
-These requirements differ slightly between tools.
+Once you've selected AWS, you’ll be prompted to configure your data source by choosing a display name and inputting any other required information (Access keys, Account details, target regions, etc.).

 To get all available out-of-the-box dashboards automatically loaded up with your live data, simply hit the bottom toggle “Install Sample Dashboards”.